cdklabs/cdk-docker-image-deployment/README.md

 import * as ecr from 'aws-cdk-lib/aws-ecr';
 import * as imagedeploy from 'cdk-docker-image-deployment';

-const repo = new ecr.Repository.fromRepositoryName(this, 'MyRepository', 'myrepository');
+const repo = ecr.Repository.fromRepositoryName(this, 'MyRepository', 'myrepository');

 new imagedeploy.DockerImageDeployment(this, 'ExampleImageDeploymentWithTag', {
   source: imagedeploy.Source.directory('path/to/directory'),